-Aastrom Biosciences, Inc. is a leader in the development of human cell therapy products intended for a broad range of medical applications based on its patented process and device capabilities.
-Our lead cell therapeutic products under development include DendricellTM products (DC-I and DCV-I) for the clinical-scale production of dendritic cells intended for the emerging cancer vaccine market.
+Aastrom Biosciences, Inc. is pioneering the development of human cell therapy technologies intended for a broad range of medical applications based on its patented process and device capabilities for manufacturing proprietary cell mixtures.
+Our lead cell therapeutic products under development include Dendricell[TM] products (DC-I and DCV-I) for the clinical-scale production of dendritic cells intended for the emerging cancer vaccine market.
 We are also developing our SC-I, CB-I and CB-II cell products for use in stem cell therapy and our OC-I cell product for the restoration of bone tissue.